 Do Bees Make Excess Honey - Gareth John

-Modern beekeeping has forgotten this and removes any honey deemed to be surplus at the end of each summer.
-Indeed, many beekeepers remove all the honey not just at the end of the summer but on each occasion that the bees store any significant amount.
+Modern beekeeping has forgotten this and removes any honey deemed to be surplus at the end of each forage season.
+Indeed, many beekeepers remove all the honey not just at the end of the season but on each occasion that the bees store any significant amount.
 This practice is supported by the common and misguided notion that honey taken from a hive can be replaced with sugar water, as if the two are equivalent.
 They are not.
 Honey contains nearly 200 different substances, many of which are essential for the health of the colony.
 Simple sugar water contains two substances: sugar and water.
-Microscopy shows that bees fed sugar water have intestines that are shrivelled and dull in comparison with bees fed honey ¹ ², whose intestines are plump and shiny.
+Microscopy shows that bees fed sugar water have intestines that are shrivelled and dull in comparison with bees fed honey ¹ ² ⁴, whose intestines are plump and shiny.
 Of course, it suits beekeepers who are driven by the desire to maximise honey ‘production’ to pretend that the honey removed from a colony can easily be replaced.
 It makes them feel better.
 But, sadly, it does not make the bees feel better.

 Honey is more than just food for the bees - among other things it is a physical control on the brood development.
 As the hive fills up with honey, the space for brood reduces and the colony finds a natural balance ³.
 The bees, having achieved food security, are then able to divert their energy to other important tasks such as hive hygiene.
 If honey is suddenly removed, the bees respond with more brood development to raise more honey gatherers, and they drop essential hygienic behaviour.
 A side effect is that this can lead to a catastrophic increase in varroa mites, as well as diseases and mould that can kill the hive.